Essential Magnetohydrodynamics for Astrophysics: The motion of field lines

 \section{The motion of field lines}

 In vacuum electrodynamics, field lines do not `move' since they do not have identity that can be traced from one moment to the next.
-In ideal MHD they become traceable, as if they had an individual identity, because of their tight coupling to the fluid.
-(See {\ctl\ref{freeze}} about this coupling at the microscopic level.)
+In ideal MHD they become traceable as if they had an individual identity, because of their tight coupling to fluid elements, which do have individual identity.
+(See {\ref{freeze}} about this coupling at the microscopic level.)

-This coupling is described by the induction equation ({\ctl\ref{indn}}).
+This coupling is described by the induction equation ({\ref{indn}}).
 It does for the magnetic field (the flux density) what the continuity equation does for the mass density, but there are important differences because of the divergence-free vector nature of the field.
 To explore these differences, write the continuity equation (\ref{cty}) as \beq {\pa\rho\over\pa t}=-\rho{\bs{\nb}\bf}\cdot{\bf v}-{\bf v}\cdot\bs{\nb}\rho. \eeq